mathieuISEP/Info1/README.md

 # Info1

-// add the lines you updated on your local to the project
+// USE "git pull" to update current Version

+// Only do this if you created new files
 // git add .

 // commit to local
 // git commit -m "Commit your message"

-// add to github server
-// git remote add origin https://github.com/mathieuISEP/Info1.git

 // push to github server
-// git push -u origin master
+// git push

-// Check the status of your fil
+// Check the status of your project
 // git status

+// Check the branch interface
+// gitk&